adept-thu/Dual-Radar/README.md

 <p align="center"><font face="Helvetica" size=3.><b>Figure 5.
 Distribution of instance conditions.</b></font></p>

 # Environment
-This is the documentation for how to use our detection frameworks with Dual-Radar-Radar dataset.
+This is the documentation for how to use our detection frameworks with Dual-Radar dataset.
-We tested the Dual-Radar-Radar detection frameworks on the following environment:
+We tested the Dual-Radar detection frameworks on the following environment:

 * Python 3.8.16 (3.10+ does not support open3d.)
 * Ubuntu 18.04/20.04